fastio/ClickHouse/docs/en/operations/allocation-profiling-old.md

 ---
 description: 'Page detailing allocation profiling in ClickHouse'
 sidebar_label: 'Allocation profiling for versions before 25.9'
-slug: /operations/allocation-profiling-old
 title: 'Allocation profiling for versions before 25.9'
 doc_type: 'reference'
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 # Allocation profiling for versions before 25.9

 ClickHouse uses [jemalloc](https://github.com/jemalloc/jemalloc) as its global allocator.
 Jemalloc comes with some tools for allocation sampling and profiling.
 To make allocation profiling more convenient, `SYSTEM` commands are provided along with four letter word (4LW) commands in Keeper.

-## Sampling allocations and flushing heap profiles {#sampling-allocations-and-flushing-heap-profiles}
+## Sampling allocations and flushing heap profiles

 If you want to sample and profile allocations in `jemalloc`, you need to start ClickHouse/Keeper with profiling enabled using the environment variable `MALLOC_CONF`: